-- 6.15 Where the audit firm has taken advantage of an exemption provided in paragraphs 6.11, 6.12 or 6.13, the engagement partner shall ensure that: - (a) the auditors' report discloses this fact, and

-- (b) either the financial statements, or the auditors' report, discloses the type of non-audit services provided to the audited entity or the fact that a former engagement partner, or other person personally approved as a statutory auditor, has joined the audited entity. - 6.16 The fact that an audit firm has taken advantage of an exemption provided by the IAASA's Ethical Standard Provisions Available for Small Entities is set out in a separate paragraph of the audit report.
+- 6.15 Where the audit firm has taken advantage of an exemption provided in paragraphs 6.11, 6.12 or 6.13, the engagement partner shall ensure that: - (a) the auditors' report discloses this fact, and - (b) either the financial statements, or the auditors' report, discloses the type of non-audit services provided to the audited entity or the fact that a former engagement partner, or other person personally approved as a statutory auditor, has joined the audited entity. - 6.16 The fact that an audit firm has taken advantage of an exemption provided in this section of the Ethical Standard is set out in a separate paragraph of the audit report.
 It does not affect the Opinion paragraph. - 6.17 The engagement partner ensures that within the financial statements reference is made to the type of non-audit services provided to the audited entity or the fact that a former partner or other person personally approved as a statutory auditor has joined the audited entity.
 Where such a disclosure is not made within the financial statements it is included in the auditors' report.

-APPENDIX: Illustrative template for communicating information on audit and non-audit services provided to the group
+APPENDIX A: Illustrative template for communicating information on audit and non-audit services provided to the group

 Current year €m Prior year €m

-Audit of company X X
+Audit of company Х X

-Audit of subsidiaries X X
+Audit of subsidiaries Х X

-Total audit X X
+Total audit Х Х

-Audit related assurance services 46 X Х
+Audit related assurance services 47 х Х

-Other assurance services 47 X X
+Other assurance services 48 Х Х

-Total assurance services X X
+Total assurance services X Х

-Tax compliance services (i.e. related to assistance with corporate tax returns) Х X
+Tax compliance services (i.e. related to assistance with corporate tax returns) Х х

-Tax advisory services Χ X
+Tax advisory services Х Х

-Services relating to taxation Х X
+Services relating to taxation Х Х

-Internal audit services Services related to corporate finance transactions Х X
+Internal audit services Services related to corporate finance transactions Х х

 not covered above Х Х

-Other non-audit services not covered above X X
+Other non-audit services not covered above Х х

 Total other non-audit services X X

-Total non-audit services Х X
+Total non-audit services Х Х

-Total fees X X
+Total fees Х Х

-Occupational pension scheme audits X X
+Occupational pension scheme audits Х Х

-Non-audit services in respect of the audited entity provided to a third party 48 . Х X
+Non-audit services in respect of the audited entity provided to a third party 49 . Х Х